 Unless otherwise stated, the taxation information provided in this PDS is general information only and is based on the Trustee's understanding of legislation, the continuance of present taxation laws and rulings and their interpretation as at the date this document was prepared.
 Your specific circumstances may be different and have not been taken into account in providing this information.
-It is important you seek independent professional taxation advice.
-The complexity of taxation laws and rulings is such that this advice should be specific to your circumstances.
+It is important you seek your own professional taxation advice specific to your needs and circumstances.